bhandscomb/zxspectrum/README.md

 mdr2bas
 * Rough program to extract BASIC programs from Microdrive cartridge file, saving as ".bas" PLUS3DOS format (e.g. can load onto ZX Spectrum Next).

+nexhdr
+* Tool to produce simple raw-ish dump of the header of .nex files for personal investigative purposes.

+dot
+* First investigation into trying out ZX Spectrum Next development, a "hexdump" utility to run within NextZXOS.
+Work somewhat in progress.